Aisha-Yusuff/CV/README.md

 As a Marketing Assistant at an educational course provider, I was able to double the number of admissions for Healthcare-related programmes by working in a team to execute effective marketing campaigns.
 I consistently communicated with all team members to provide support when needed.
 I made sure to be attentive and enthusiastic when working on each campaign and always spoke in a polite tone to ensure I conveyed messages clearly.
 I also shared my opinions, concerns and asked questions for further clarification when I needed support.
 I also took on the role of leader during our initial meeting by asking all members of the team to share their strengths and prior experiences.
 This helped when I assigned tasks and ensured the strengths of each member of the team were utilized effectively.
 I was able to implement the skills I learned from this role into my final project at Makers Academy, where I had to work in an agile tech team to deliver a web application.

+## Experience

+### The Lego Group
+#### Consumer Services Assistant (October 2021 - January 2022)

+- Built and sustained positive relationships with customers, by maintaining a high standard of customer service, while promoting the company’s brand.
+- Processed customer orders, invoices, returns and product replacements efficiently and professionally.
+- Accurately inputted, and managed customer data and information and retrieved order and customer information upon request while adhering to GDPR policy.
+- Received recognition on various occasions for mediating conflict and great feedback from customers.

+### Impact Futures UK
+#### Marketing Assistant (May 2021 - September 2021)
+- Planned, produced, and proof-read copy and content for the company’s marketing resources and social media accounts.
+- Acted as first point of contact for future learners enquiring about the company and answered all company enquires.
+- Developed strategies to help drive the company’s online presence and engagement with social media campaigns.
+- Performed day-to-day administrative duties such as monitoring the Marketing Team’s inbox and the Marketing Manager’s diary; drafting emails to learners, colleagues, and clients.

+### University of Essex
+#### Student Recruitment Marketing Assistant (November 2019 - June 2020)
+- Generated and delivered engaging content for the university’s website, blog, social media accounts and annual prospectuses.
+- Increased the traffic to the university student blog by 163% by implementing a new advertising strategy.
+- Collaborated with a range of staff members to curate marketing content to drive student recruitment for the university.
+- Scheduled appointments and meetings for the marketing team and the communications department; produced and distributed minutes and organised the location of the meetings.
+- Supported the university’s Admission Team by managing and updating admission records, organising interviews with candidates, and acquiring essential documents and assessing their validity.

+### University of Essex
+#### Student Ambassador (October 2017 - July 2020)
+- Provided support to existing and perspective students  by answering enquires via a range of channels, including telephone, web chat and email.
+- Conducted tailored and interactive tours of the university’s Colchester campus to visitors, students, and stakeholders.
+- Scheduled campus visits for large school groups, independent consultants, and prospective students.
+- Organised the university’s educational events and delivered orientation to student ambassadors.
+- Produced detailed event programs and marketing content for campus visitors and students for the university’s educational events such as Open Days.

 ## Education

 #### Makers Academy (April 2022 - August 2022)